10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 7. Using the Wrong Tools

-Using an adjustable pliers when you need a basin wrench, or the wrong type of thread tape on a gas line, are classic plumbing mistakes that cause damage.
-Wrong tools lead to stripped fittings, cracked connections, and failed seals — often creating a bigger problem than the one you were trying to fix.
+Using adjustable pliers when you need a basin wrench, or the wrong type of thread tape on a gas line, are classic plumbing mistakes that cause damage.
+Wrong tools lead to stripped fittings, cracked connections, and failed seals, often creating a bigger problem than the one you were trying to fix.

 Building a basic emergency plumbing kit with the essentials ensures you're always working with the right equipment.
-A proper starter kit — plunger, pipe wrench, drain snake, basin wrench, and plumber's tape — typically costs between $150–$250, often less than a single service call.
+A proper starter kit (plunger, pipe wrench, drain snake, basin wrench, and plumber's tape) typically costs between $150 and $250.
+That's often less than a single 2026 plumber service call, where the trip fee alone runs $75 to $200 at most companies before any repair labor, and standard hourly rates now average $90 to $110 nationwide.

 Find Trusted & Licensed Plumbers in Ohio